Alternatives to 12-Step Programs: Understanding Secular Approaches to Sobriety

 #4: Women for Sobriety

-Women for Sobriety focuses on compassion and creating a supportive community.
-The Women for Sobriety motto is “We are capable and competent, caring and compassionate, always willing to help another, bonded together in overcoming our addictions.”
+Women for Sobriety is a 50-year-old organization providing a safe, female-focused recovery community.
+Built on compassion and mutual support, their motto is: "We are capable and competent, caring and compassionate, always willing to help another, bonded together in overcoming our addictions."

 Benefits of Participating in a Secular Recovery Organization